OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 ### Competency Reuse

-To fulfill the objective to **"Use simulation tools for finite automata"**, we **reuse the competency "Test Computational Automata Using Simulators"** previously defined in *Task01 – The Vending Machine for Sodas and Snacks*:
+To fulfill the objective to **"Use simulation tools for finite automata"**, we reuse the competency
+  > **Test Computational Automata Using Simulators**

+previously defined in *Task01 – The Vending Machine for Sodas and Snacks*:

 This competency remains fully relevant in the current task, where students are expected to validate their automaton models through formal simulation tools such as JFLAP.
 The learning outcomes include the ability to execute, observe, and analyze automata behavior in a simulated environment, ensuring functional correctness and alignment with system specifications.

-Additionally, since one of the deliverables for this task is a **technical report** formatted according to the academic standards of the **Brazilian Computer Society (SBC)**, we also **reuse the previously defined competency from Task01**:
+Additionally, since one of the deliverables for this task is a **technical report** formatted according to the academic standards of the **Brazilian Computer Society (SBC)**, we also reuse the previously defined competency from *Task01*:

 > **Write a Technical Report**